minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 ### Default Values

-One solution to make sure a fields has been set/computed might be reading the fields using non-stable semantics just before using stable semantics.
+One solution to make sure a field has been set/computed might be first reading the fields using non-stable semantics just before using stable semantics.
 Unfortunately, this would forever prohibit constant folding as the non-stable read would forever be kept in the code path.